Classically studied coherent structures only paint a partial picture of wall-bounded turbulence: Methods

-The U-net is trained on a database comprising a total of 10000 instantaneous flow fields of a turbulent channel at a friction Reynolds number of $\rm{Re}_\tau = 125$, using 80\% of them for training and 20\% for validation until the relative error between the predicted output and the ground truth is approximately 1\% in the three velocity components (1.15\% in the streamwise, 0.98\% in the wall-normal, and 1.08\% in the spanwise velocity fluctuations).
+The U-net is trained on a database comprising a total of 10000 instantaneous flow fields of a turbulent channel at a friction Reynolds number of $\rm{Re}_\tau = 125$ and $\rm{Re}_\tau = 550$ respectively, using 80\% of them for training and 20\% for validation until the relative error between the predicted output and the ground truth is approximately 1\% in the three velocity components (1.15\% in the streamwise, 0.98\% in the wall-normal, and 1.08\% in the spanwise velocity fluctuations for $\rm{Re}_\tau = 125$ and 0.74\%, 1.15\% and 0.88\% for $\rm{Re}_\tau = 550$).
 Then a total of 8000 fields are used for calculating the SHAP values of the flow.
 For the training process, a RMSprop gradient-descent algorithm was used~\cite{zou2019}, with a learning rate of $5\times10^{-5}$ and a momentum of $0.9$.